 Warnings and Precautions

-Please see full Prescribing Information available at Acthar.com.
+Please see full Prescribing Information for additional Important Safety Information which can found at Acthar.com.